Accommodation

 Want to ski New Zealand but can’t decide where to stay?

-In New Zealand you’re guaranteed to find accommodation to suit your taste and budget, and probably at a fraction of the price you’d pay elsewhere in the world.
+You’re guaranteed to find New Zealand accommodation to suit your taste and budget, and probably at a fraction of the price you’d pay elsewhere in the world.

 Coronet Peak ski resort has limited on-mountain accommodation in the small Otago Ski Club.
-The dormitory style accommodation is not ski-in ski-out but rather a 5-minute walk to the lifts.
+The dormitory style accommodation is not ski-in ski-out but rather a few minutes walk to the lifts.
+Most people stay in Queenstown accommodation.

 At Porters ski field there is the club-run Alpine Lodge situated half-way down the access road, so it’s definitely not ski-in ski-out.

-At Whakapapa on the North Island, there is a little bit of accommodation at the base of the ski area in a couple of hotels, a holiday park and within private lodges.
+At Whakapapa on the North Island, there is a little bit of accommodation within club lodges just below the ski field.
+Otherwise most people stay down the road in Whakapapa Village in a couple of hotels or the holiday park.

 The NZ club ski fields have on-mountain accommodation, but commonly it’s not purely ski-in ski-out.
 For example at Craigieburn and Broken River the lodges are ski-in in certain conditions, but not ski-out.
-The Snowline Lodge at Mt Cheeseman is an example of ski in ski out accommodation.
+The lodge at Mt Olympus is an example of ski in ski out accommodation.
 The club field lodges are very basic and ski fields are generally only suited to adventurous and experienced skiers and boarders.
+Mt Cheeseman also has ski-in ski-out accommodation, and is well suited to families and those learning to ski or snowboard.

 Methven is a small rural town that has the spectacular Mt Hutt as a backdrop.
 Much quieter than Queenstown and Wanaka, Methven has a pleasantly laid-back culture and no fuss attitude.
-Methven accommodation is inexpensive, and in addition to a large number of Methven backpackers, the town also has lodges and luxurious bed and breakfasts.
+Methven accommodation is inexpensive, and in addition to a large number of Methven backpackers, the town also has lodges and a couple of luxurious bed and breakfasts.
+Methven doesn't have any luxury hotels.

 Coronet Peak: Queenstown accommodation